koiic/stremio/backend/readme.md

     ```bash

     ```
-   you will see the logs in the terminal and you can test by visiting localhost:8000/docs.
+   you will see the logs in the terminal and you can test by navigating to 127.0.0.1:8000/docs.
    ```
   Optional - Run the tests: